 Thomas Hess, LMU Munich

 Christoph Peters, University of St. Gallen

-Jella Pfeiffer, Karlsruhe Institute of Technology
+Jella Pfeiffer, University of Gießen

 René Riedl, University of Linz

 Juliana Sutanto, Lancaster University Management School